Sanika1011/JavaScript/README.md

 # JavaScript
-This repository includes basic JavaScript concepts such as variables, data types, functions, conditionals, loops, and simple DOM manipulation.
+This repository includes basic JavaScript concepts such as variables, data types, functions, conditionals, loops, arrays and strings.